faithvoid/plugin.programs.xsky/README.md

 - Copy the xSky folder to Q:/scripts/plugins/programs
 - (Optional) if using a non-Bluesky AT protocol site, you'll have to modify the BASE_URL in default.py to point at that site!
 Support outside of Bluesky is entirely unsupported, but testing & contributing is encouraged!
 - Run the add-on and enjoy!
-- (Optional) Run "notifier.py" from the XBMC File Browser (Q:/plugins/programs/xSky/notifier.py) to receive message notifications.
-(Hopefully this can be added as a menu toggle!).
-First run may take a few seconds and then spam you with all of your messages at once.
-After this, all subsequent reruns should only show messages not previously read via XBMC, as it lists all read message IDs and usernames/handles in "messages.txt" & "handles.txt" to prevent showing already-read messages (as there's currently no "read" indicator in the AT chat protocol) and having to fetch the username attached to each DID from the server for each individual message.
+- (Optional) To get chat & notification pop-ups, go to "Settings" and select "Enable Notifications".
+The first run may take a few seconds and spam you with all of your messages at once.
+After this, all subsequent reruns should only show messages not previously read via XBMC, as it lists all read message IDs and usernames/handles in "messages.txt" & "handles.txt" to prevent showing already-read messages and having to fetch the username attached to each DID from the server for each individual message.
+Future versions will hopefully use "seenAt" instead.

 ## Working:
 - Logging in (via inserting your credentials into login.txt)